codelex-io/pro-cybersecurity-for-developers/README.md

 ## Intro

-This short course will cover some key elements on how to secure your code.
+This relatively short course will cover some key elements on how to secure your code.

-Most of the 'hacking' courses put main effort on teaching how to break application.
+Most of the web app 'hacking' courses put main effort on teaching how to break applications.
-Such approach is all fine, but such a broad subject cannot realistically be covered in 6 sessions.
+That approach is all fine, but such a broad subject cannot realistically be covered in 6 sessions.

 So - in order to squeeze as much information as possible in our sessions, some of the 'hottest' topics will be discussed in greater detail (including practical exercises), while some will have be explained and additional research should be done by students themselves.